Everything announced at the Made by Google 2019 event

 Pixelbook Go

-Google introduced the next-generation of its the Pixelbook, a hybrid laptop-tablet first launched in 2017.
+Google introduced the next generation of its Pixelbook, a hybrid laptop-tablet first launched in 2017.

 With the Pixelbook Go, Google has ditched the hybrid element of its predecessor, electing to go with a purely laptop-focused design.
-It also now has an all-metal body, 8th-generation Intel processors, and a screen resolution of up to 4K depending on the model.
-Google said that it focused more on fixing bugs rather than adding new software features this time around.
+The device now has an all-metal body, 8th-generation Intel processors, and a screen resolution of up to 4K, depending on the model.
+Google said it focused more on fixing bugs than adding new software features this time around.

 Nest Home Mini

-Google introduced a new miniature smart speaker going by the name of Nest Home Mini, which includes a wall mount, improved bass, and a dedicated machine learning chip for local processing.
+Google introduced a new miniature smart speaker that goes by the name of Nest Home Mini and includes a wall mount, improved bass, and a dedicated machine learning chip for local processing.

-Costing $49, the Nest Home Mini goes on sale globally from October 22.
+Priced at $49, the Nest Home Mini goes on sale globally from October 22.

-Nest Wifi Router & Wifi point
+Nest Wifi Router & Wifi Point

-Google also launched the next version of its own-brand router, which it first introduced to the market back in 2016.
+Google also launched the next version of its own-brand router, which it first introduced back in 2016.

-The Nest Wifi Router is designed to bring smart Wifi to homes.
-Not only does it come with Google Assistant support itself, but it also has a companion Wifi point device (which also includes a built-in smart speaker) for extending network coverage throughout larger abodes.
-However, for the avoidance of doubt, the devices don’t support Wi-Fi 6.
+The Nest Wifi Router is designed to bring smart Wi-Fi to homes.
+Not only does it come with Google Assistant support, it has a companion Wifi Point device (which includes a built-in smart speaker) for extending network coverage throughout larger abodes.
+However, the devices don’t support Wi-Fi 6.

 In related news, Nest Aware — the company’s app for controlling Nest cameras — will soon have a simpler two-tiered pricing plan, while a new Home Feed for the Google Home app will display events and alerts from all connected devices.

-Shipping on November 4, the Nest Wifi router and Point will cost $269 when purchased together, or $349 for a three-pack which includes two Point devices.
+Shipping on November 4, the Nest Wifi Router and Point will cost $269 when purchased together, or $349 for a three-pack that includes two Point devices.

 Read more: Google unveils Nest Wifi Router and Wifi Point